nhmint19/HospitalBlockchain/moralis-server/README.md

 ## Requirements

-To be able to run the demo the following setup is required.
+To be able to run the server the following setup is required.

 - node.js version v.17.5.0 or newer.